robertthiesmeier/DICE/README.md

 ![interaction](https://github.com/user-attachments/assets/e2a1910b-040b-414f-ad8c-8c7ea093a207)

-# Example
+# Simple example
 Let's go through a simple example: comapring expectations vs. theory.
-A longer description of the example is available [here]((https://www.tandfonline.com/doi/full/10.1080/09332480.2024.2348972).
+A longer description of the example is available [here](https://www.tandfonline.com/doi/full/10.1080/09332480.2024.2348972).
 Let us create a function or program that allows us to generate data for a single study with two variables, X and Y. We are interested in the effect of X on Y. The true effect is quantified as the OR of X (OR=3.9).

 ```ruby